Faizan Peerzada: Life of Faizan Peerzada

 Faizan's fascination for lights began (He designed stages and lights for several Pakistani and International events) for 'Rafi Peer Theatre Workshop' in 1992.

-'Rafi Peer Theatre Workshop' develops plays mainly for youth and child audiences and holds collabrative project events with international groups.
+'Rafi Peer Theatre Workshop' develops plays mainly for youth and child audiences and holds collaborative project events with international groups.
 It later founded the 'Museum of Puppetry' in Lahore, Pakistan in 2004.

 He was appointed the president of UNIMA (world-wide puppetry organisation) in Pakistan.

 Faizaan and his other family members produced Sim Sim Hamara (Our Sim Sim), a Pakistani version of Sesame Street in 2011.

 Death

 Faizan Peerzada died of a heart attack at the age of 54 on 21 December 2012, in Lahore, Pakistan.